NaixGames/SteamDataProject/README.md

 - Use my own data scrapper.
 While the data we used contained a bunch of information, it also contains a big number of data not filled correctly (in particular, estimated owners for a big number for games is just missing).

+- Get a better genre classification.
+Steam one is really barebones at best.

 - Include other fields for my analysis.
 Do number of screenshots and movies affect the sales?
 I would say they do, but companies that can include more screenshots and trailer tend to have a bigger marketing team, hence more budget for marketing,